 The first tip for moving day is to get help with packing/unpacking.
 A friend in need is a friend indeed.
 And a friend who helps another friend move house is an exceptional one.
 Keep them close and buy them gifts to butter them up.

 Hire cleaners to save you the hassle.
 This applies to both your old and new properties.
 After packing up, you probably won’t want to clean to the high standard your realtor wants.
 And then there’s the messy process of moving in, which will likely resemble a bombsite.
 Save yourself the effort and let professionals do the job right.
+The best part is that you wouldn’t even have to spend too much money.
+After all, whether you are hiring end of lease cleaners in Melbourne, Sydney, or Brisbane, the company you choose will charge you based on a reasonable and similar pricing standard.

 Try to stagger timing of deliveries.
 If you’ve taken our advice with some of the other tips, you’ll likely have a few services scheduled for moving day.
 But having them all turn up at once (or not at all) will quickly make the day much more stressful.